 Mayans M.C., FX (2018 – 2023)

 Albeit several years after its run had ended, Sons of Anarchy managed to maintain its popularity so much that a spin-off was introduced within the same fictional universe.

-Consistent with its parent series and despite having a lot to live up to, Mayans M.C. has so far received increasing positive reviews and is currently awaiting its fourth season, set to premiere in 2022.
+Consistent with its parent series and despite having a lot to live up to, Mayans M.C. has so far received increasing positive reviews and is currently awaiting its fifth and final season, set to premiere in 2023.

 Fans of the original may recognize the name of this latino club rivals of the Sons that eventually became allies down the road.